EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 exchange_hash = H( bstr .cborseq [ aad_3, CIPHERTEXT_3 ] )

-where H() is the hash function in HKDF_V.
-It takes a bstr as input and outputs a bstr.
+where H() is the hash function in HKDF_V, which takes a byte string as input and produces a byte string as output.
+The use of '.cborseq' is exemplified in {{CBOR}}.

 We define EDHOC-Key-Derivation to be the function which produces the output as described in {{RFC5869}} and {{RFC8152}} depending on the variable input AlgorithmID, keyDataLength, and other: